RackunSec/Penetration-Testing-Grimoire/Enumeration/SMB/initial_scan.md

 `smbclient "\\\\(TARGET IP)\\IPC\$\\" -N -U (USER)`

+### File Transfers
+To get a file from the target server,

+`get "filename with or without spaces.txt"`

 ## NMAP
 The NMAP Scripting Engine (NSE) can be used to brute-force accounts on the server,